kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/readme.md

 # Documentation

-Documentation is not complete or up to date.
+Code tested against PHP 8.1 only.
 See [main.php](main.php) for example code.

 ## Overview

-This code generates German example sentences, using the University of [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en), and translates them into your target language.
-The input is file with a list of words ( one word per line).
-To use it you must have either a DEEPL account or a Microsoft Azure account.
+This code generates German example sentences, using the University of [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en), and translates them into the target language.
+The input is file with a list of words (one word per line).
+To use it, you must have either a DEEPL account or a Microsoft Azure account.
+Other cloud-base translators may be added later.

 **Note:** The [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en) provides example sentences in other languages besides German.